britram/rains-prototype/draft-trammell-rains-protocol.md

 specified contexts; more complex expressions of which types in which contexts must be asked using multiple queries.

+TODO: provide mechanisms for privacy/performance tradeoffs in queries; are infomodel changes required here?

 ### Context in Queries

 Contexts are used in queries as they are in assertions (see {{context-in-